 If you’ve got an adventure kid over ten years old, you can try an introductory course to SCUBA diving that includes two dives.
 Less extensive than a full PADI certification, it’s an excellent way for your child to see if SCUBA is something they would be interested in learning.
 You can read more about the SCUBA class here.

 The Annaberg Sugar Plantation is one of the many sugar plantations owned by the first Danish governor of St. Croix, Frederick Moth.
 It’s the most intact on the island and has beautiful views of the water.
 The ruins include a windmill tower, factory, and living quarters for the enslaved.
 Visiting the plantation offers a chance to give your kids a history lesson on Saint John and the colonization of the island by the Danish.
 Kids can learn about the production of sugar and rum and the brutal treatment and dehumanization of the enslaved workers.
 The National Park sometimes offers guided tours of the plantation.

 This nighttime tour is a fun and short tour that includes “getting your glow on” with glow-in-the-dark body paint and transparent kayaks that light up the water underneath you.
 It’s a top-rated tour in Saint John that kids and parents can enjoy together.
 You can learn more about the tour and purchase tickets here.

 Plan a sunset-watching excursion with your kids on the North Shore.
-You can gaze from the beach or if you want a high vantage point, opt for the easy hike to Peace Hill to watch nature’s best light show.
-Alternately, you can do a private sunset sail and enjoy the view from your boat.
+You can gaze from the beach, or if you want a high vantage point, opt for the easy hike to Peace Hill to watch nature’s best light show.
+Alternatively, you can do a private sunset sail and enjoy the view from your boat.
 Click here to learn more about a sunset sail and to purchase tickets.

 FRIDAY WITH FRIENDS PROGRAM